ZxZ7/ZFundPredictor/README.md

 # ZFundPredictor (ver.
 1.1)

-This project aims to build a stable price predictor for open-end mutual funds that available in China's fund market.
+This project aims to build a stable price predictor for open-end mutual funds available in China's fund market.

 It consists of: